Tag Archives: illustration

 Spider or Insect?

 People sometimes assume that spiders are insects.
 But in fact, they are relatives of insects.
-They are part of a group called arachnids (uh- RACK-nidz).
+They are part of a group called arachnids (uh-RACK-nidz).
 Other arachnids include scorpions, ticks, mites, and harvestmen.
-Perhaps this will clarify the identity of … Continue reading
+Perhaps this will clarify the identity of that … Continue reading

 The Truth in Artwork